A Beginners Guide to Juice Fasting

 Of course, the reactions to juice fast and the onset of the benefits are extremely varied.
 The more regularly you juice the less you will experience the negative effects of detox caused by your body purging itself of toxins through your skin, breath and bowel movements.

 It also depends on your starting point, ie. how healthy you are when you begin your fast.
 Always consult your doctor before your fast begins.

-I haven’t experienced anything on a juice fast that have made me want to end the fast.
-Hunger has never been a problem as long as I consume a juice when the onset of hunger arrives.
+I haven’t experienced anything on a juice fast that has made me want to end the fast.
+Hunger has never been a problem as long as I consume juice when the onset of hunger arrives.

 Food cravings can be intense.
 You will likely think of all your favorites fast foods throughout the length of your fast.

 Occasionally I will get a headache.
 I think this is mainly due to caffeine withdrawal more than anything else.

 In the long-term juice fasting will bring you feelings of life and vitality.
 Mental clarity will improve and you may feel energy that you haven’t experienced in years.
 In all honesty, the benefits of fasting are so numerous I could write a book – and many have.